 Welcome to VCFPy’s documentation!¶

-VCFPy is a Python 3 library with good support for both reading and writing VCF files.
+VCFPy is a Python 3 module for reading and writing VCF (Variant Call Format) files.
 The documentation is split into three parts (accessible through the navigation on the left):

 - Installation & Getting Started